 ECMA-262-3 in detail.
 Chapter 7.2.
 OOP: ECMAScript implementation.

-So, having passed (and maybe, considerable) the way of highlights of the general theory, we at last have reached the ECMAScript itself.
-Now, when we know its ideology, let’s make once again accurate definition regarding OOP which it is possible to use in discussions on forums or in articles:
+Having passed the way of highlights of the general theory, we at last have reached the ECMAScript itself.
+Now, when we know its OOP approach, let’s make once again an accurate definition:

 ECMAScript is an object-oriented programming language supporting delegating inheritance based on prototypes.